 The only way to rotate the headstock on this machine is to remove it from the bed first, which can be a heavy and cumbersome task.
-A much simpler alternative to removing the headstock is to simply remove the tailstock and slide the headstock to the other end of the bed.
+A much simpler alternative to removing the headstock is to remove the tailstock and slide the headstock to the other end of the bed.
 This will position the spindle so it is not directly over the bed whereby outboard turning can safely be accomplished.

-To outboard turn on the Model G0733:
+To outboard turn:

-- DISCONNECT MACHINE FROM POWER! - Remove the tailstock and tool base from the machine by removing the hex nuts and clamp washers located underneath the assemblies, then lifting them from the lathe bed. - Loosen the headstock, then move it all the way to the tail end of the lathe bed, as shown in Figure 45.
+- DISCONNECT MACHINE FROM POWER! - Remove tailstock and tool base from machine by removing hex nuts and clamp washers located underneath assemblies, then lifting them from lathe bed. - Loosen headstock, then move it all the way to tail end of lathe bed, as shown in Figure 42.

-Figure 45.
-Lathe prepared for outboard turning.
+Figure 42.
+Example of lathe prepared for outboard turning.

-4. Re-tighten the headstock to the bed.
+4. Re-tighten headstock to bed.

-When outboard turning, ALWAYS use a floor mounted tool rest and keep the tool in contact with the rest during all turning operations.
-Failure to do so could cause the tool to be pulled out of the operator's control and ejected at high speed.
+When outboard turning, ALWAYS use a floor-mounted tool rest and keep tool in contact with rest during all turning operations.
+Failure to do so could cause tool to be pulled out of operator's control and ejected at high speed.